AnjanaWarrier/Project-26/README.md

 # Project-26
+Potato Wedges
-this is my recipe for two potatoes
+This is my recipe for two medium sized potatoes which serve two people